hashkanna/CarND-Advanced-Lane-Lines/README.md

 ##### 8. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
 The final output is available in [project_video_result.mp4](./project_video_result.mp4)

+---
+##### Discussion
+* The lanes were jittery in some cases, I had to make some adjustments to choose the correct polygons.
+* Some improvements can be made to the bit mask as I think it is not ideal and can be tested out with different values
+* Different types of convolutional kernels/filters can be tried out to see if there is any improvements in performance especially in places where there are sharp curves in the lanes.